gem-storm/smrs-guide/README.md

 #### What is RIFE?

-RIFE is a more accurate interpolation model, it is very slow compared to SVPFlow (the interpolation model that Blur/Smoothie's Interpolation uses), but its way more accurate.
+RIFE is a more accurate interpolation model, it is very slow compared to SVPFlow (the interpolation algorithm that Blur/Smoothie's interpolation uses), but its way more accurate.
 Its generally only worth using if your input video is <240fps or a weird color format (such as I444).

 ### Installation:

+> This is also covered in [my installation video](https://youtu.be/RfPDgoMuSWg)
 - Go to https://github.com/nihui/rife-ncnn-vulkan/releases/latest and download the Windows version.
 - Unzip the file.
 - Navigate to the folder with all the different models, and copy the path to the one you want to use.
 (If you're unsure, just use rife-v4.6)